informalsystems/quartz/crates/contracts/core/SPEC.md

 ## Introduction

-The `quartz-cw` package is designed to facilitate the development of secure, attestation-aware smart contracts on the CosmWasm platform.
+The `quartz-contract-core` package is designed to facilitate the development of secure, attestation-aware smart contracts on the CosmWasm platform.
 It provides a set of tools and abstractions that allow developers to easily integrate Intel SGX remote attestation into their smart contracts, ensuring that only authorized enclaves can interact with the contract's sensitive functions.

 ### Scope

-This specification covers the core components of the `quartz-cw` package, including:
+This specification covers the core components of the `quartz-contract-core` package, including:

 1. The `Attested<M, A>` wrapper for secure message handling
 2. Attestation types and verification processes